 Renters across the country face a dizzying number of junk fees that cost them hundreds of millions of dollars per year and push safe, affordable, and sustainable housing out of reach.
 These junk fees disproportionately harm people of color who are more likely to rent homes and pay steep application fees.
 The National Consumer Law Center (NCLC) 2023 report, Too Damn High: How Junk Fees Add to Skyrocketing Rents, shined a light on the harmful junk fees that people must pay to secure and maintain rental housing.
-Too Damn High provided detailed information through survey data collected from legal services and nonprofit attorneys about these fees and urged the Federal Trade Commission (FTC) to rein them in through its ongoing rulemaking to regulate junk fees across the economy and
+Too Damn High provided detailed information through survey data collected from legal services and nonprofit attorneys about these fees and urged the Federal Trade Commission (FTC) to rein them in through rulemaking and enforcement actions.
+While the FTC’s final rule on junk fees–issued in the wake of the 2024 election–does not include rental housing, the FTC has taken bipartisan action against Invitation Homes, the country’s largest provider of single-family homes, and filed a complaint against Greystar, the country’s largest muti-family rental property manager, for its junk fees-related practices.

-In this companion report, which takes its title from an individual renter’s comment to the FTC on rental housing junk fees (captured in endnote 1), we focus on steps that state and local governments and advocates can take to address junk fees.
+This companion report to Too Damn High takes its title from an individual renter’s comment to the FTC on rental housing junk fees and focuses on steps that state and local governments and advocates can take to address junk fees.
 State and local governments play a central role in landlord-tenant law in the United States, as they have traditionally been the entities regulating rental housing.
-They should build on federal efforts to fully protect vulnerable renters from widespread and abusive junk fees-related practices.
-State and local laws are a traditional, straightforward, and potentially stronger tool for imposing outright fee prohibitions and price limits in rental housing.
+Picking up where the federal government left off, they can and should fully protect vulnerable renters from widespread and abusive junk fees.
+State and local laws are a traditional, straightforward, and potentially stronger tool for imposing fee prohibitions and price limits in rental housing.

 - Targeting application and screening fees.